RefactoringGuru/refactoring-examples/interactive-en-before/csharp/move-method.md

 Now edit the method so that it will function correctly in its new location.

+First remove the <code>type</code> field from the method, since we are now inside the class that implements the account type and all methods can be called from it directly.

 Now go through the fields and methods of <code>Account</code> that you need.
 In our case, this would be the <code>daysOverdrawn</code> field.

 In theory, there are four options for saving a method or field of the original class: <ol><li>Move the field or method to the target class.</li><li>Create a reference from the target class to the original one or restore the previously existing one.</li><li>Pass an instance of the original class as a parameter of the target class method.</li><li>Pass the field value as a parameter.</li></ol>